AsheUrban/Dine-Together/README.md

 The MVP goal was a React application with:
 - User authentication and profile management
 - A wishlist/queue of places to eat
-- Browser-based API integration (OpenTable or Google Places)
+- Browser-based API integration (Google Places)

-Due to browser/API limitations, the Places integration moved to an alternate branch.
-The **main** branch demonstrates modern React structure with Firebase authentication and a real-time UI pattern.
+**Current Status:** The codebase has been significantly refactored with a clean service-layer architecture.
+The **main** branch now features:
+- Protected routes with centralized authentication
+- Username-based user profiles with Firestore integration
+- Separate sign-up and sign-in pages
+- Reusable styled components in a centralized styles directory
+- Firebase service layer for database operations
+- Ready for Google Places API integration

 ---